-Hello, I’m Tim Daniels from lapseoftheshutter.com, and today I’m going to show you how to make your sunsets glow.
+Hello, I’m Tim Daniels from lapseoftheshutter.com, and today I’m going to show you how to make your sunsets glow, by introducing a soft focus effect.
 We are going to go from this to this, in just a few short and easy steps.
 If you want to take a shortcut and use this straight away on your photos, I have produced a totally free action pack for Photoshop, designed especially for landscape photographers, that contains a highlights glow action that does everything we are about to do, automatically.
 You can download it from lapseoftheshutter.com.

 So lets delete this and start from the beginning.
 In order to select the brigthest parts of the photo, we can create a basic luminosity mask.
 Go to the channels palette and control-click on the thumbnail in the RGB channel.
 This automatically selects the brightest 50% of pixels in your photo.
 This selection contains too many shadows to make an effective highlights glow layer though, so hold down control-alt-shift (see the icon next to the cursor changes to a multiply sign) and click again on the thumbnail.
 This multiplies the current selection by itself, so in effect your new selection contains the brightest 25% of pixels in your photo.
 That means that the range of this selection is half that of the previous selection.
 You can click as many times as you want, and each time will make the selection more tightly focused on only the brightest pixels in the photo, the selection getting smaller by half every time.
 For the purposes of creating glowing sunsets though, the current selection is perfect.